AdobeDocs/analytics.en/help/admin/c-analytics-product-comparison/which-analytics-tool.md

 * Options:

     * Rule builder: use when you have predictable formatted-values being collected for a variable, e.g. delimited values.
 This approach allows you to set up rules once and largely "set-it and forget-it".
-    * Browser importer: use when you don’t have predictable values, or when you have a finite list of values that requires a one-time update.
+    * Browser importer: use when you don't have predictable values, or when you have a finite list of values that requires a one-time update.
 This approach requires that you do ongoing monitoring of the classifications for new values.

 **[Data Sources](/help/import/c-data-sources/datasrc-home.md)** should be used: